 Occasionally, circumstances may arise in which a PCP wishes to transfer an assigned member to another PCP.
-In such cases, the PCP must submit a written transfer request to Blue Shield Promise Health Plan for approval to send a member notification letter.
+In such cases, the PCP must submit a written transfer request to Blue Shield Promise for approval to send a member notification letter.
 The PCP must note the reason for the transfer request and provide written documentation to support the removal of a member from their panel.

-Upon receipt of a transfer request form, a Blue Shield Promise Health Plan medical director will evaluate the information presented and make a determination.
+Upon receipt of a transfer request form, a Blue Shield Promise Medical Director will evaluate the information presented and make a determination.
 The following are not acceptable grounds for a provider to seek the transfer of a member: